nexpy/nxrefine/_sources/introduction.rst.txt

           defined by H. You [see Fig. 1 in J. Appl.
 Cryst. **32**, 614 (1999)], with θ and ω corresponding to η and μ, respectively.
           At present, NXRefine assumes that the two angles coupled to the detector (δ and ν in You's paper), are fixed to 0°, with detector misalignments handled by the yaw and pitch angles refined in powder calibrations.

 .. warning:: In earlier versions of NXRefine, θ was called the
-             goniometer pitch angle, since it corresponds to a tilting of the χ-circle about the horizontal axis.
+             goniometer pitch angle, since it corresponds to a tilting or pitch of the goniometer's χ-circle about the horizontal axis.
 It is still referred to as 'gonpitch' in CCTW, the C++ program called by NXRefine to transform the detector coordinates to reciprocal space.

 NXRefine uses the following conventions to define a set of Cartesian coordinates as laboratory coordinates when all angles are set to 0.